HimanshuArora1234/UserService/README.md

  ### Data persistence

-User's page view activity data will be stored into memory.
-Since we are using DDD approach so it's quite easy to have another implementation of page view data repository using a database and plug it in the infrastructure layer instead of memory implementation in future.
+User's page view and session activity data will be stored into memory.
+Since we are using DDD approach so it's quite easy to have another implementation of page view or session data repository using a database and plug it in the infrastructure layer instead of memory implementation in future.

 ### Session management